anna099/hegel/1-introduction.md

 *Principle of Sufficient Reason*, which Jacobi equated with the idea that *ex nihilo nihil fit*.
 Consequently, the rationalist must accept that the reason for X also has a reason, which also has a reason, and so on.
-The notion of a **first cause** thus emerges to halt this infinite regress of reasons; though we might suspect that God would be identified as the first cause, Jacobi's reading of Spinoza led him to claim otherwise.
+The notion of a **first cause** thus emerges to halt this infinite regress of reasons.
+Though we might suspect that God would be identified as the first cause, Jacobi's reading of Spinoza led him to claim otherwise.
 For Spinoza, the first cause is *being itself*, or, the totality of *all that is*, because a first cause could be